cameron-yee/mdxfaildemo/src/content/upcoming-programs/the-five-tools-leadership-institute-hosted-at-monterey-bay-aquarium.md

   of science education that is coherent, focused, and rigorous.
 sidebarText: ''
 sidebarTitle: Registration is open
+image: /assets/coffee-mug.jpg
+alt: >-
+  white coffee mug with the text "BSCS Science Learning" next to colored markers and pens on a table
 sidebarURLs:
   - resource:
       buttonText: Sign up